csev/py4e/TRANSLATION.md

 The source code for the book is in the *book3* folder.
 There is a `README.md` file in that folder that describes how to set up LaTeX and Pandoc so you can run the build scripts to produce the PDF and HTML versions of the book.
+If you do the work to translate the markdown, you can have a print-ready PDF book as well as HTML, and EPUB versions.

 I have an automatic build server for the text book that takes your latest book in github and produces the PDF and EPUB and hosts it online at http://do1.dr-chuck.com/pythonlearn/.

+If your translation team cannot set up the infrastructure to translate markdown and produce PDF, you could translate a Microsoft Word version of the book.
+Contact me for a copy of the latest book in Word.
+If you choose to translate in Word, you will have to do signficant additional steps to produce a print copy like a table of contents and index which is automatic if you translate the markdown version.

 In terms of licensing, since the book is CC-NC-SA, you do not need my permission to translate, produce, and distribute electronic copies